Spread Out Random Walks on Homogeneous Spaces: Spread Out Random Walks

 \subsection{Harris Recurrence}

 As final part of our qualitative analysis, we establish Harris recurrence of spread out random walks for homogeneous spaces $X$ with at most quadratic growth.
 As warm-up, let us show how recurrence can be deduced from what we have already proved in the finite volume case. \begin{proposition} Suppose $\Gamma\subset G$ is a lattice and that the random walk on $X$ induced by $\mu$ is $\psi$-irreducible.
-Then this random walk is positive Harris recurrent. \end{proposition} \begin{proof} Positive recurrence follows from Proposition \ref{prop:positive}, since $m_X$ is an invariant probability measure.
-In order to upgrade this to Harris recurrence, we will show that the set $N$ in the decomposition $X=H\sqcup N$ from Theorem \ref{thm:T_decomposition} must be empty.
-(This theorem can be applied since we know from Proposition \ref{prop:spread_out_irr} that $\mu$ must be spread out, so that the random walk is a $T$-chain by Proposition \ref{prop:T_equivalence}.)
+Then this random walk is positive Harris recurrent. \end{proposition} \begin{proof} Positive recurrence follows from Proposition~\ref{prop:positive}, since $m_X$ is an invariant probability measure.
+In order to upgrade this to Harris recurrence, we will show that the set $N$ in the decomposition $X=H\sqcup N$ from Theorem~\ref{thm:T_decomposition} must be empty.
+(This theorem can be applied since we know from Proposition~\ref{prop:spread_out_irr} that $\mu$ must be spread out, so that the random walk is a $T$-chain by Proposition~\ref{prop:T_equivalence}.)
 It thus only remains to show that there are no topologically transient points.
-But this is easily seen: Proposition \ref{prop:positive} in particular implies that $m_X$ is equivalent to $\psi$, so that by definition of recurrence we know $U(x,B)=\infty$ for every open subset $B$ of $X$ and any point $x\in X$.
-Then this holds in particular for every neighborhood $B$ of $x$, making every point of $X$ topologically recurrent. \end{proof}
+But this is easily seen: Proposition~\ref{prop:positive} also implies that $m_X$ is equivalent to $\psi$, so that every non-empty open subset of $X$ is $\psi$-positive.
+Recalling the definition of recurrence from Theorem~\ref{thm:recurrence}, it follows that $U(x,B)=\infty$ for every neighborhood $B$ of any point $x\in X$.
+This precisely means that every point of $X$ is topologically recurrent.
+We thus conclude that $N=\emptyset$, finishing the proof. \end{proof}

-The remainder of this section is dedicated to the proof of Theorem \ref{thm:quadratic_recurrence}.
+The remainder of this section is dedicated to the proof of Theorem~\ref{thm:quadratic_recurrence}.
 The following proposition contains the essential lower bound. \begin{proposition} Suppose that $X$ admits a Haar measure $m_X$.
 Let $V$ be a symmetric relatively compact neighborhood of the identity in $G$, $A\subset V\Gamma\subset X$ a positive measure set, and $\mu$ a symmetric probability measure on $G$ with $\supp(\mu)\subset V$.
 Then for $n,\ell\in\N$ satisfying

 we have